 What is CCPA?

 Much like the GDPR, the California Consumer Privacy Act establishes new data rights for California citizens, and new data handling rules for companies that collect information about them.
 It also incorporates an expansive view of personal information, including geolocation, device identifiers, biometric data and audio/visual data tied to a person or household.

-Under the law—the first in the nation—California residents can access their personal information, request to have it deleted and opt out of its sale (such as to a third-party service).
+Under the law, California residents can access their personal information, request to have it deleted and opt out of its sale (such as to a third-party service).

 The CCPA will remain in effect until January 2023, according to the Privacy Rights Clearinghouse.

 While both laws focus on increasing transparency and accountability around data collection, the GDPR and CCPA do differ in a few important respects.
 Here are a few of the most notable points:

 "Data controllers" vs. companies

 The GDPR is designed to broadly cover any "data controller" that collects the data of EU citizens, including companies, public institutions and nonprofits, while the CCPA applies only to companies meeting one or more of the following criteria:

 - Annual gross revenues of $25 million or more (adjusted annually for inflation)